 Additional growth and development within moderate or higher fire hazard severity zones in the City would place additional values at risk to wildfire.
 City building codes are in effect and should continue to be updated as appropriate to reduce this risk.
-VERIFY AND ADD TO
+The City has required new residential development to have fire sprinklers since the 2016 LHMP.